The legal status of a long-term European Community resident is granted exclusively to third-country nationals.

 Data box ID: 6bnaawp

 You must file the application on a duly filled out application form.
-The forms are available on the website of the Ministry of the Interior.
+The forms are available on the website of the Information Portal for Foreigners.

 Enclosed the following required documents with the application*: